West Pennant Hills

 Is the West Pennant Hills area keeping up with housing demand?

 With the population expected to increase by 1,203 people by 2041, around 401 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, West Pennant Hills's approval levels have been slightly above the yearly average of 19, showing modest growth in recent years.
+Looking at development activity over the past five years, West Pennant Hills's approval levels have been significantly above the yearly average of 85, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?